 Understanding the Square Root Function

 The square root function, mathematically expressed as f(x) = √x, returns a value that, when multiplied by itself, gives the original number x.
 This function is defined for non-negative real numbers, meaning x must be greater than or equal to zero.
 The square root function is the inverse operation of squaring a number.
-However, due to the nature of squaring (both positive and negative numbers yield positive results when squared), we typically focus on the principal (positive) square root.
+That said, due to the nature of squaring (both positive and negative numbers yield positive results when squared), we typically focus on the principal (positive) square root.

 Domain and Range

 The domain of the square root function f(x) = √x is x ≥ 0.
-This means the function only accepts non-negative inputs because the square root of a negative number is not defined within the real number system.
+And this means the function only accepts non-negative inputs because the square root of a negative number is not defined within the real number system.
 The range of the square root function is y ≥ 0.
 This indicates that the output of the function is always non-negative because we typically consider the principal square root.

 Key Characteristics